ramrom/rams_dot_files/cheatsheets/home_assistant.md

 - for template sensors, after editting configuration.yml, goto developer tools and reload just templates, don't have to restart HASS
     - this should clear deletedt template sensors from configuration.yml

+## SPECIAL TYPES
+- templates -> entity whose data is derived from other data
+- REST service - REST service: https://www.home-assistant.io/integrations/rest/ , create sensor for REST API response
+    - not be confused with REST command: https://www.home-assistant.io/integrations/rest_command/
+        - this is a service type that just fires off a HTTP request somewhere (ignores response i suppose)
+    - the inverse is template webhook: https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger
+        - client pushes data to HASS and you can create a entity/sensor from that data

 ## API
 - REST API docs: https://developers.home-assistant.io/docs/api/rest
 - `curl http://192.168.1.1/api/`